-- > Reintegration meetings - > Daily contact with the pastoral lead - > Daily contact with a Pastoral Support Officer or Head of Year - > A report card with personalised behaviour goals - > Support from staff in school or through referral to external agencies.
+- Reintegration meetings

+- > Regular check ins with the pastoral lead

+- A report card with personalised behaviour goals

 11. Pupil transition

 11.1 Inducting incoming pupils

 The school will support incoming pupils to meet behaviour standards by offering an induction process to familiarise them with the behaviour policy and the wider school culture.
 The school will use its work on the developed behaviour curriculum to support this induction.